shashwat-bansal/TimeSeriesData-Computation/README.md

 This data contains time series data of user locations.
 Each observation captures location of the user at the given stamp.
 Assumptions:
-Person stays at the same place until you get the next observation from the user.
+Person stays at the same place until next observation is received from the user.

 Designed a system that processes this data and computes approximate average number of devices within a 200m radius for every 10 minute time window.